DandyQi/CentraBert/ReadMe.md

 #### Update a existing task branch

-For example, you have a merged model which contains mrpc, rte.
-You can use the following scripts to update an exist task branch in this model, such as rte:
+The following snippet updates the task branch for task rte:
 ```bash
 #!/usr/bin/env bash